What We Do

 Pupils can learn about the importance of developing employability skills, learn how to write effective personal statements, CV’s and application forms, discover the current labour market trends, learn more about choosing their options in Yr 8/9 and even learn how to prepare for their college or apprenticeship interviews.

-We have a range of new sessions this year, including sessions on ‘Going Green’ which is aimed to support pupils to reflect on the impact their activities have on the environment; A ‘Personal Branding’ workshop teaching pupils about the importance of how they appear to others including the use of social media; and an essential session on how to beat stress.
+We have a range of new sessions this year, including sessions on ‘Getting ready for T Levels’ which is aimed to help pupils to better understand T Levels and how this level of qualification might suit their learning style through a combination of classroom theory, practical learning and industry placement.
+We also have a new ‘Personal Branding’ workshop teaching pupils about the importance of how they appear to others including the use of social media; and a very useful session on how to best deal with stress.

 Campus Tours and Taster Sessions

 Pupils have the chance to experience a further education learning environment.
 They will be able to explore the facilities here at The Manchester College and experience what the college has to offer.
 Higher education tours of UCEN Manchester are also available for Year 12 and 13 students to discover what studying in higher education is really like.
 We have Student Ambassadors on hand who can support tours, speak with students about their experiences and advise them on different study options.

 Curriculum specific taster sessions take the on-campus experience one step further, allowing pupils to see first-hand what studying further education is really like.
 Pupils will receive an insight into a variety of different industry areas with specific subjects to help them choose their next steps.
 We also offer curriculum master classes, where our curriculum staff can come out to schools to deliver sessions to students.
 This gives students the opportunity to explore specific areas of further education without having to leave school.